-FOZZ is a balanced blend of Phosphoric Acid and other chemicals, wetting agents and extenders which dissolve rust and prevents further rusting.
+FOZZ is a balanced blend of Phosphoric Acid and other chemicals, wetting agents, and extenders that dissolve rust and prevent further rusting.
 Properly treated surfaces are ready to paint when dry.
-FOZZ is not a paint, but a primer which conditions metal so that paint will adhere.
+FOZZ is not a paint, but a primer that conditions metal so that paint will adhere.

 2. Powder Coating